VigneshTongaria/Project_EE224/README.md

 Output must be a output(16 bits) and carry(for addition and subtraction) and a Z output which is 1 when output is 0.

-   test bench is uploaded, modify input values and control inputs to see different results!!.
+   Test bench is uploaded, modify input values and control inputs to see different results!!.

+   Our main file is ALU_1 and ALU is just for understanding.

    Also i have uploaded seperate file ALU which uses port map of carry and generation(carry and gen) unlike ALU_1 which directly does it.